Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Are your existing social circles detrimental to your aspirations to be an entrepreneur?
 For example, friends already operating a similar setup.

 - Is your current socio-political environment detrimental to your aspirations to be an entrepreneur?

 Summary: Threats are the dangers arising from the environment you choose to operate in.
-Threats are very much outside of anybody's control, and you shouldn't lose too much sleep over them.
+Threats are also very much outside of anybody's control, and so you shouldn't lose too much sleep over them.

-© 2016 Kuan Leong Yong
+© 2016 Ced Yong